 Our Principal, Leo Blore, founded and runs our boutique Mooloolaba tutoring centre.
 He knows, and works with, every student personally, directing his select team of educators.
 He and manager/educator Dan, his right-hand man, get to know ELC families personally, to build a holistic approach to your child’s learning, motivation and aspirations.

-Why families go looking for tutoring on the Sunshine Coast
+Why families want in-person tutoring on the Sunshine Coast

 - their child is losing the innate love of learning because the Maths or English syllabus is too slow and disjointed to foster interest; or,

 - their child either doesn’t get what the teacher is presenting, or doesn’t get the point of learning it.

 Either way, it often becomes evident in students’ attitudes, demeanour and grades.